gunderson/jquery.spriteAnimation/README.md

 #### frameWidth

-Width of the frame in px
+Width of the frame in px.
+Defaults to the css width of the element.

     // Number
     { frameWidth: 25 }

 #### frameHeight

-Height of the frame in px
+Height of the frame in px.
+Defaults to the css width of the element.

     // Number
     { frameHeight: 25 }